 At the beginning of July, Toriello takes a flight from the UK to Italy to visit his parents in Mercato San Severino.
 The move surprised the police - who assumed that with Lauritano in jail and talking to the cops, Toriello would not enter Italy and risk his freedom.

-One big question remains unanswered: was he invited by the President, the mob, or both?
+One big question remains unanswered: was he invited by a president, the mob, or both?